lumliolum/lumliolum.github.io/_posts/2026-05-10-icml-submission-experience.md

 Basically, our rejection was based on the comments given by D. Even though meta review says "multiple reviewers" which I think is false and only reviewer D had a difficulty with our experiment evaluation.
 I'm surprised that AC concluded that multiple reviewers had a problem with our experiments.
 Reviewer C didn't say that experiments were not good, he asked question related to it.

-Another frustraing part was AC took comments of D who didn't fill the final justification.
+Another frustraing part was AC took comments of D who didn't write the final justification.
 This was a compulsory action from D which he didn't perform.
 So I don't know - how can you take his comments.

 In the first comment of D, he pointed out we are not comparing with recent baselines.
 When we asked for specific papers that he think that we missed - he didn't reply on this comment at all.
 In the end, meta review cites this as one of the reason (not even thinking that we asked for it and reviewer didn't reply).
 Just because we are comparing with a 2019 paper - doesn't mean that we are comparing with old method and not "recent baseline".
 What I feel that is this 2019 paper was the closest one to compare.
-There was another 2022 paper building on 2019, but that was on different direction.
+There was another 2022 paper building on 2019 paper, but that was on different direction.
 So till date, I think we didn't miss any recent papers.

 Also, I didn't understand the argument of practical signifance.
 We particularly selected our primary area as "Theory->Probabilistic Methods", to reflect the contribution we did.
 It doesn't make sense to reject this paper - based on empirical results.
 Its not that we are not running any experiments, just because we do parameter estimation in classical settings - doesn't mean its not practical enough.